You can find me on all of the following networks:

 👋 Greetings!
 Let me give you a quick primer about me, and what you can find on this site.

 I was born and raised in the Canadian Rockies.
-I spent most of my 20s in Japan.
-I was a student, worked in PR at university in Kyoto, and then after finishing grad school in Canada I moved to Nagoya.
-After a few years there working for Apple Japan I returned to Canada with my family to pursue a career in startups, which was how I spent my 30s.
-Now I am in my 40s and back in Japan, this time going through another career change as I work on a book.
+I spent most of my 20s in Japan (Kyoto and Nagoya).
+After a few years working for Apple Japan I returned to Canada with my family to pursue a career in startups, which was how I spent my 30s.
+Now I am in my 40s and back in Japan (Ikijima), this time going through another career change as I work on a book.
+Why Iki?

 (this section updated periodically)